 - Medical University of Innsbruck

-Austria has 13 private universities, and each of them has its tuition fees, which can cost anywhere between 3,000 – 23,000 EUR/year.
+Austria has 13 private universities, and each has its tuition fees, which can cost anywhere between 3,000 – 23,000 EUR/year.
 Some Business programs are more expensive, with tuition costs of 35,000 EUR/year or more.
 You need to check each university separately.

 Some of the top-ranked private universities: